August 12, 2012

 - Don’t wish you were dead due to feet that feel as if they’ve been run over by a steam roller after five pitches.

-On a purely fitness note, it’s obvious that getting lots of climbing in is vital, but again it’s vital to build up the speed (have the read the bit in Cold Wars where I climb with Rolo Garibotti?), so doing 50 VS routes on a Saturday, and 30 HVS routes on a Sunday may be much better than 2 E3’s.
+On a pure fitness note, it’s obvious that getting lots of climbing in is vital, but again it’s vital to build up the speed (have the read the bit in Cold Wars where I climb with Rolo Garibotti?), so doing 50 VS routes on a Saturday, and 30 HVS routes on a Sunday may be much better than 2 E3’s.

 Beyond pure climbing fitness you can try and hit your overall fitness by hitting the gym 6 days a week for less than an hour (good luck time training) and doing (alternating):